dtsbourg/ML_Cheatsheet/README.md

 * [ ] SVD + PCA
 * [ ] Neural Nets

 It still needs quite a bit of clean-up, but that will be done once content is all there.
-Feel free to start !
+Feel free to start ! **11pt [has been enforced](https://github.com/dtsbourg/ML_Cheatsheet/blob/master/master.tex#L1)**.

 # Contributing